TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

-Here $\xi_\cF$ and $\xi_\cG$ are the \emph{empirical risks} of models $\cF$ and $\cG$ respectively, defined relative to a differentiable loss.
-The $\supp(\cD)$ is the support of benign data distribution, i.e., $x$ is the benign data and $y$ is its associated true label. \end{Thm}

-\begin{proof}[Proof (Sketch)] When the gradient vectors are very dissimilar, any perturbation will be disadvantageous for the adversary on at least one of the models.
-We formalize this observation to \Cref{lem:cosdissim}~(in the Appendix).
-Then, we take a Taylor expansion on the loss function at $(x, y)$ to approximate the adversarial's crafted input $(\cA(x), y)$ and link the gradient with the misclassification loss.
-Using the fact that the attack direction will be dissimilar with at least one of the model gradients, we can upper bound the probability of transferability using Markov's inequality on the loss function.
-A full proof can be found in \Cref{apupperbound}. \end{proof}
+We defer the complete proof to \Cref{apupperbound}.
+In the proof, we first take a Taylor expansion on the loss function at $(x, y)$, then use the fact that the attack direction will be dissimilar with at least one of the model gradients to upper bound the transferability probability.

-\para{Implications.} In both \Cref{thm:target-upper-bound,thm:untarget-upper-bound}, we can observe that along with the increase of $\overline{\cS}(\el,\lt)$, the denominator decreases and henceforth the upper bound increases.
-Therefore, $\overline{S}(\el,\lt)$---upper loss gradient similarity and the upper bound of $T_r(\model,\modelt,x,y_t)$ or $T_r(\model,\modelt,x)$ are positively correlated.
-The tendency is the same as that in the lower bound.
-This establishes that the gradient similarity between models is highly correlated with transferability.
-(Note that $\alpha$ does not appear in upper bounds since only completely successful attacks ($\alpha = 0\%$) needs to be considered here to uppder bound the transferability.)
+\para{Implications.} In \Cref{thm:target-upper-bound}, we observe that along with the increase of $\overline{\cS}(\el,\lt)$, the denominator decreases and henceforth the upper bound increases.
+Therefore, $\overline{S}(\el,\lt)$---upper loss gradient similarity and the upper bound of transferability probability is positively correlated.
+This tendency is the same as that in the lower bound.
+Note that $\alpha$ does not appear in upper bounds since only completely successful attacks ($\alpha = 0\%$) needs to be considered here to upper bound the transferability.

-Meanwhile, when $\beta$ increases~(i.e., model becomes less smooth), the transferablity upper bound also increases, which implies that when the model becomes smoother~(i.e., $\beta$ decreases), the transferability upper bound decreases and becomes tighter, which motivates us to improve the model smoothness to better reflect the effect of constraining gradient similarity.
-We remark that a new term, the magnitude of gradient $B$, appears in the upper bounds.
-The smaller the magnitude of gradient $B$ implies larger denominator and thus smaller transferability.
-This aligns with previous findings~\cite{demontis2019adversarial}, and our proposed TRS will also optimize the model toward smaller $B$ for robustness purpose.
+Meanwhile, when the model becomes smoother~(i.e., $\beta$ decreases), the transferability upper bound decreases and becomes tighter.
+This implication again motivates us to constrain the model smoothness.
+We further observe that smaller magnitude of gradient, i.e., $B$, also helps to tighten the upper bound.
+We will regularize both $B$ and $\beta$ to increase the effect of constraining loss gradients similarity.

-\para{Impact of model smoothness $\beta$.} Combined with the transferability lower bound, we find that smaller $\beta$ leads to increased lower and decreased upper bounds, that is, tighter transferability bounds.
-It implies that when $\beta$ becomes smaller (smoother model), there is less uncertainty about transferability, i.e., the correlation between loss gradients similarity and transferabiltiy becomes stronger.
-As a result, based on theoretical analysis it is possible to increase model smoothness~(decrease $\beta$), and at the same time constraining gradient similarity to reduce model transferability to improve ensemble robustness (only constraining the loss gradients similarity is not enough which confirms the empirical observations in existing work~\cite{kariyappa2019improving} and our experiments in \Cref{sec:exp}).